Equitable Lawsuits Under The Kansas Consumer Protection Acts May Not Provide a Defense In a CGL policy For Businesses.

 If the complaint alleges facts within or potentially within the policy’s coverage provisions, the insurance company has a duty to provide coverage to its insured for the defense cost of the lawsuit.

 A policy provides coverage for damages because of “ bodily Injury” or property damage” caused by an “occurrence.”

-If the complaint does not assert “Bodily Injury, ” the policy does not provide coverage.
+If the complaint does not assert “Bodily Injury or Property Damages, ” the policy does not provide coverage.

 ICC Is a Third Party Administrator that investigates coverage questions for Business, Insurance companies, and municipalities nationwide.